Magnon-phonon interactions enhance the gap at the Dirac point in the spin-wave spectra of CrI$_3$ two-dimensional magnets: Computational details

-All the calculations of the magnon dispersions have been performed using the soon-to-be-released \texttt{turboMagnon} component of the \qe\ suite of codes~\cite{Giannozzi:2009,*Giannozzi:2017,*Giannozzi:2020}, implementing the Liouville-Lanczos approach to TDDFpT in the adiabatic LSDA and including SOC self-consistently.
-This approach does not require the computation of unoccupied KS states and allows one to evaluate the spin susceptibility matrix in Eq.~\eqref{eq:S_def}, ${\boldsymbol \chi}(\bm{q},\bm{q}; \omega)$, using three Lanczos chains per wavenumber (one per Cartesian component of the perturbing magnetic field), encompassing the entire spectrum (\emph{i.e.}, independently of the frequency).
-With respect to what is detailed in Ref.~\cite{Gorni:2018}, the algorithm has been upgraded by implementing the pseudo-hermitian symmetry along the lines of Ref.~\cite{Gruning:2011}, yielding converged spectra with $\approx 15000$ Lanczos steps, each one of which has roughly the cost of two Hamiltonian builds in a conventional static DFpT calculation.
-A Lorentzian smearing function with a broadening parameter of $1.4$\,meV has been used in the post-processing calculation.
+All the calculations of the magnon dispersions have been performed using the \texttt{turboMagnon} component~\cite{Gorni:2022b} of the \qe\ suite of codes~\cite{Giannozzi:2009,*Giannozzi:2017,*Giannozzi:2020}, implementing the Liouville-Lanczos approach to TDDFpT in the adiabatic LSDA and including SOC self-consistently.
+This approach does not require the computation of unoccupied KS states and allows to evaluate the spin susceptibility matrix in Eq.~\eqref{eq:S_def}, ${\boldsymbol \chi}(\bm{q},\bm{q}; \omega)$, using three Lanczos chains per wavenumber.
+With respect to what is detailed in Ref.~\cite{Gorni:2018}, the algorithm has been upgraded by implementing the pseudo-hermitian symmetry along the lines of Ref.~\cite{Gruning:2011}, yielding converged spectra with $\approx 20000$ Lanczos steps, each step having roughly the cost of two Hamiltonian builds in a conventional static DFpT calculation.
+A Lorentzian smearing function with a broadening parameter of $0.03$\,meV has been used in the post-processing calculation.
 For the TDDFpT calculations, the kinetic energy cutoff is set to 60 and 240\,Ry for the wavefunctions and potentials, respectively.
 The same $\bm{k}$ points mesh as for ground-state calculations has been used.

+The data used to produce the results of this work are available in the Materials Cloud Archive~\cite{MaterialsCloudArchive2023}.